Discovering the Long-term Effects of SSRI Use

 To schedule consultations or appointments, call Dr. Lee's office at 240-437-7600

-Dr. Lee is located in downtown Salt Lake City, Utah.
+Dr. Lee is located near downtown Stamford, CT.

 The content provided by this podcast is for informational purposes only and has not been approved by the U.S. FDA.
 This podcast is not intended to provide personal medical advice, which should be obtained from a medical professional.